Getting Ready for Your Portrait Session

 Choosing a Location

 Most of us think of beaches, parks and gardens when we think of photo shoot locations, and they are beautiful backdrops, but first think about YOU GUYS.
 Is there a special place you love to go and spend time together, even if it’s a bit out of the box?
 Your city’s streets, favourite cafe or even your home or backyard can all be great options to give your images that personal touch.
+If you’re keen to have your furry friend involved in your photo session, we can choose a beach or park that allows off-leash dogs or keep it local in your own backyard.
 Still not sure?
 Click below to see what some of my previous clients have chosen on the blog!

 Time it Right